akaunderr/ocmod3-breadcrumbs-seo-plus/README.md

 ## Description
 The Breadcrumbs-SEO+ extension module is for CMS Opencart 3.
 It adds markup in the breadcrumb trail to categorize the information from the page in search results.
 Has three types of markup - Microdata, RDFa and JSON-LD.

-The extension has been tested with OC 3.0.2.0 and default theme only, but should work with other OC 3.x versions. with default theme.
+The extension has been tested with OC 3.0.2.0 and default theme only, but should work with other OC 3.x versions.

 ## Features
 * Three markup types - Microdata, RDFa and JSON-LD.